Is CBD Oil Legal in Ireland?

 - What is the future of the legality of CBD in Ireland?

 In recent years CBD oil in Ireland has enjoyed the spotlight in the wellness arena for its many possible health benefits.
-It is safe to say that the buzz may never subside, not with the current trend of studies coming up with positive findings supporting the potential of CBD oil and products such as CBD gummies, but is Is CBD Oil Legal in Ireland?
+It is safe to say that the buzz may never subside, not with the current trend of studies coming up with positive findings supporting the potential of CBD oil and products such as CBD gummies in Ireland, but is Is CBD Oil in Ireland Legal?

 In the USA alone, the CBD industry is estimated to reach $16 Billion by 2025 with projections for further growth.
 In Ireland, the CBD oil industry is also poised for tremendous growth.
 If you had assumed that CBD was just a passing fad, then the numbers show that you are wrong.
 And numbers don’t lie.
 The industry is big, and it keeps getting bigger.